cloudflare/cloudflare-docs/content/email-routing/_index.md

 ## Features

 {{<feature header="Email Workers" href="/email-routing/email-workers/">}}
-Leverage the power of Cloudflare Workers to implement any logic you need to process your emails and create rules as complex or simple as you need.
+Leverage the power of Cloudflare Workers to implement any logic you need to process your emails.
+Create rules as complex or simple as you need.
 {{</feature>}}

 {{<feature header="Custom addresses" href="/email-routing/get-started/enable-email-routing/">}}